Borderline Personality Disorder Test

 But even without a diagnosis, you may find the self-help tips in this article helpful for calming your inner emotional storm and learning to control self-damaging impulses.

 Borderline personality disorder (BPD) manifests in many different ways, but for the purposes of diagnosis, mental health professionals group the symptoms into nine major categories.
 In order to be diagnosed with BPD, you must show signs of at least five of these symptoms.
 Furthermore, the symptoms must be long-standing (usually beginning in adolescence) and impact many areas of your life.

 Borderline personality disorder is rarely diagnosed on its own.
 Common co-occurring disorders include:

-When BPD is successfully treated, the other disorders often get better, too.
-But the reverse isn’t always true.
+When BPD is successfully treated, the other disorders often get improve, too.
+But the reverse isn't always true.
 For example, you may successfully treat symptoms of depression and still struggle with BPD.

 Most mental health professionals believe that borderline personality disorder (BPD) is caused by a combination of inherited or internal biological factors and external environmental factors, such as traumatic experiences in childhood.

 There are many complex things happening in the BPD brain, and researchers are still untangling what it all means.
 But in essence, if you have BPD, your brain is on high alert.
 Things feel more scary and stressful to you than they do to other people.
 Your fight-or-flight switch is easily tripped, and once it's on, it hijacks your rational brain, triggering primitive survival instincts that aren't always appropriate to the situation at hand.